joeltok/websocket-response-tester/Readme.md

 - Starts up 3 client sockets that connect to the server
 - Requires this module
 - Uses this module to send messages to the server and test the messages sent back to the client side sockets

+## Future Features

+- generic event tester
++ event builder
++ attach listeners to individual clients in a sequence of promises/functions (like the request api)
++ call the factory builder
++ call the final then that runs it

+- basic type checking

+Contributions are welcome.
+Submit forks or contact me at jtok.dev@gmail.com